Randomness, Integrability and UniversalityApr 19, 2022 - Jun 03, 2022

 Recent times have witnessed remarkable developments in the study and applications of exactly solvable models of statistical mechanics.
 Just to mention a few: the understanding of the structure of random surfaces and limit shape phenomena; their relation with transport phenomena in inhomogeneous quantum quenches and with stochastic growth processes; the discovery of integrability in gauge fields and strings; the notion of discrete holomorphicity; the emergence of `integrable probability'; the rigorous characterization of Kardar-Parisi-Zhang universality class.
 Dimer models, the six-vertex model, interacting particle systems, and random matrix theory were instrumental for this progress.

-The purpose of this eight weeks program is to bring together theoretical physicists and mathematicians with expertise in low dimensional quantum field theory and statistical mechanics, integrable systems, gauge and string theories, analysis, probability theory, random matrix theory, and combinatorics, to increase cross-fertilization and boost further advances in the field.
+The purpose of this seven week program is to bring together theoretical physicists and mathematicians with expertise in low dimensional quantum field theory and statistical mechanics, integrable systems, gauge and string theories, analysis, probability theory, random matrix theory, and combinatorics, to increase cross-fertilization and boost further advances in the field.

 • Limit shape phenomena;